nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Date format is MM-DD-YYYY HHMM (24 hour Format) e.g. 10-22-2017 1500.
 > * Editing `t/TAG` appends to the existing tags of a task.
 > * Editing the same tag name remove the tag itself.
-    e.g if task contains tag [friends], edit [/t friends] would remove the 'friends' tag
+    e.g if task contains tag [friends], edit [/t friends] would remove the 'friends' tag.
 > * All tags of an existing task can be remove by using `t/none`.
 Case insensitive.
-> * Operation is equivalent to deleting an old task and adding a new task, however tags will not get overwritten unless specified.
+> * Operation is equivalent to deleting an old task and adding a new task, however tags will not get overwritten unless specified
-    (refer to previous annotation)
+    (refer to previous annotation).

 Examples: